smroid/cedar-server/building.md

 ### Install Cedar-solve

-Cedar-solve is Python-based and requires some initial setup.
+Cedar-solve is implemented in Python and requires some initial setup.

 In the root directory of cedar-solve (e.g. `/home/pi/projects/cedar-solve`), do the following: